🌰 seedling

 • Compute asymmetry.
 Auto research favors whoever has more compute.
 This may accelerate the gap between well-resourced labs and everyone else — though distributed approaches like Bittensor-style training may counter this.

 • Non-verifiable domains.
-Any task without a clean metric (writing quality, research judgment, taste) stays human-led even as mechanical experimentation goes automated.
+Tasks without clean metrics (writing quality, research judgment, taste) stay human-led even as mechanical experimentation goes automated.

 Connected Notes